I write a newsletter about inclusive and accessible communication.

 Trauma, taboo and Fathers’ Day emails

-Around Father’s Day in the UK, I wrote about newsletter about trauma, bereavement and how we can use our words to make life easier for people who are grieving, anxious or stressed.
+How do you write for people who are grieving?
+How do you write about difficult topics without traumatising your reader?
+My Dad died just a few days before Father’s Day in the UK, so I think about this every day.
+I wrote about newsletter about trauma, bereavement and how we can use our words to make life easier for people who are grieving, anxious or stressed.

 Read Trauma, Taboo and Father’s Day Emails.